nus-cs2103-AY1617S1/addressbook-level4/README.md

 #### Acknowledgements

-* This application was adapted from a CS2103 sample application, [AddressBook-Level 4](https://github.com/nus-cs2103-AY1617S1/addressbook-level4) designed and built by *Assoc.
+* This application was adapted from a CS2103 sample application, [Tars-Level 4](https://github.com/nus-cs2103-AY1617S1/addressbook-level4) designed and built by *Assoc.
 Prof Damith C. Rajapakse* and his teaching team.
 * This application was designed and built under the guidance and advice of our module tutor, *[Candiie](https://github.com/Candiie)*.
 * Some parts of this application were inspired by the excellent [Java FX tutorial](http://code.makery.ch/library/javafx-8-tutorial/) by *Marco Jakob*.